thecreation/standard-icons/modules/font-awesome/README.md

 ## License

 Font-awesome is copyright by Dave Gandy.

-- The Font Awesome font is licensed under the [SIL OFL 1.1][SIL]

-- Font Awesome CSS, LESS, and Sass files are licensed under the [MIT License][MIT]

-- The Font Awesome documentation is licensed under the [CC BY 3.0 License][CCBY3.0]
+Font is licensed under the [SIL OFL 1.1][SIL].
+CSS, LESS, and Sass files are licensed under the [MIT License][MIT].
+Documentation is licensed under the [CC BY 3.0 License][CCBY3.0].

 [CCBY3.0]: http://creativecommons.org/licenses/by/3.0/
 [MIT]: https://opensource.org/licenses/mit-license.html